canmom/canmom.github.io/fiction/summoning.md

 "God's wounds... did you just..."

-You nod, peering down at me, a shirtless skinny girl tottering due to blood loss, but still *determined* to see this through.
+You nod, peering down at me, a shirtless skinny girl tottering due to blood loss from multiple wounds, her arm withered almost to nothing, but still *determined* to see this through.
 Oh, I like you.

-"If I am not mistaken," you announce, "we are in the company of the Demoness Lilith, the first woman on God's earth!"
+"If I am not mistaken," you announce, "we are in the company of the esteemed lady Lilith, the first woman on God's earth!"
 I can hear the relish---you're savouring the chance to declare that---and the desperation.
 You were planning this so long...

-"The very same.
-A delight..?"
+"The very same."
+I lie.
+In sooth, I am indeed a Lilith as you called me, but of a rather more recent vintage.
+"A delight..?"

 You might take this as a flagrant attempt to fish for a name, for naming things is power.
-Actually, since you used your own flesh, I don't need it: your name, and all your secrets, are known to me now.
+Actually, since you used your own flesh, I don't need it: your name, and all your secrets, are known to me.
 And the wizards would rather impose names than receive them.
 No, I'm just being courteous!

 So you introduce yourself, and the young actor, tongue-tied as he is.
+"I played you once..." he says, eyes wide, staring at me as if he can hardly believe I am real.
 He is trying so hard to put on a brave face, which is sweet.
 Poor boy---scarce could he have known where you would tempt him!

 "Well-met then, my friends..."
 I say, in a salacious little whisper.
 Laying it on a little thick, perhaps, but everyone expects a little melodrama when they summon a demon.
 "You have sent a princely offering indeed.
 No wonder your master has been so keen to preserve you!"

-A step too far.
-You grimace, understandably, and trip over your next words.

-"My master," you say, "is a wicked man.
-He bade me murder my--- my dear friend, here.
-Powerless was I to help him, save by the most drastic means..."
+A wind from the other world spills out from my broken circle, swirling the scattered papers into the air and scattering the candles.

+In this moment, all this declaiming and shouting is finally enough to rouse the gentleman himself.
+He blinks his crusted eyes, and comprehension dawns.

+"Blackguard!
+Coistrel!" screams your master, fear tinging his voice.
+"Madman!
+What have you done!?"

+"And here is my master," you spit, rounding on the man.
+"A wicked man!"

 "Indeed, 'tis plainly so."
+I am looking about with curiosity.
+How ingenious, these experiments of his.

+Your master is standing now, leaning heavily on his staff, fury contorting his face.
+"Where are my servants!" he cries.
+"Where are they!
+To me, to me, the enemy has come!"

+A nuisance.
+I reach out and grasp your hand, and that of your lover.
+The screaming ceases; the whole room is still, the flying papers suspended, your master's spittle hanging in the air, his robes swept back like a cheap statuette.

-I already have an inkling, at this point, of who your master is, and who *you* are---how the two of you might be remembered, in future generations I have seen.
-"But scarce would I have come just to harm a wicked man, for there are wicked men in every generation.
-It is another desire I am called to fulfil..."
+"Scarce would I have come," I whisper to you, "just to harm a wicked man, for there are wicked men in every generation, and I am fond of many.
+It is another desire felt moved to fulfil..."
 You try to step away from me then, but the actor is still behind you, and you almost trip.
 Perhaps I press too hard... so I wait.
 Your wish is plain as day, but I would have you say it.

 "I would...
 God has seen fit to make me a man." you say, quite incorrectly.
 "My master says that makes me powerful, that I carry the will to dominate.
 Powerful!
 Yet I have seen the nature of such power, and..."

 ...and it gets a bit much, and you start to cry.
-Oh, oof!
-That actor---he really is a sweetheart, I can see why you like him!---helps you to the floor, and supports you.
-"I would have you unmake me." you declare.
+Such sorrow in that bony frame!
+That actor---he really is a sweetheart, I can see why you fell so quickly---helps you to the floor, and supports you.

+"Then Lilith, here is my wish.
+I would have you unmake me." you declare.
 "To erase me from the world, in flesh and memory and deed, along with my master.
 With all that I have seen and done, I am no doubt bound for Hell, but I *beg* you, Lady Lilith, let the damage we have caused end---on this night, at this hour!
 Grant me that small mercy!"

 Oh, no no no no no. That's not where I'm going with this *at all*.

 "Sweetie."
 I say, stepping carefully out the magic circle (barbaric things) to come and touch your knee, gently.
 I made a hash of that, honestly.
 Now, I hope I'm not being overly familiar, too soon.
 I have just seen all of your life, from the eye of your penis---yet to you, still I am a stranger.
 I must remember this.

 I continue, pausing too long.
 "Such thoughts do not become a girl like you."
 Your brow furrows, cutely.
-"There is a future for you, if you want to take it."
+"There is yet a future for you, if you want to take it."

 "A girl like... oh," you say, and for a moment you have hope in your eyes, like never before---but then, damn it all, a terribly sad expression strikes you.
 "So that's it.
 What a fool I am.
 You come tempt me with the flesh... was my master right?
 So defiled I am, the demons toy with me..."

 For God's sake.
 (What?
 You think a demon can't swear by Him?)

 "My dear.
 Honestly!
-I won't deny it was pretty hot when you two were, oh how do you say it in this century, patting each other about the loins?"
-The phrase breaks you out of your little self-pity circle long enough to blink, almost giggle, I think.
+I won't deny it was quite endearing when you two were, oh how do you say it in this century, patting each other about the loins?"
+The phrase breaks you out of your little self-pity circle long enough to blink, almost choke back a laugh, I think.
 Another century then?
 Alas.
 Works well enough.

-"If you want to go down that road... recall, you opened up the circle!
-I can go wheresoever I wish.
-But right now, I'm here.
+So I continue.
+"If you want to go down that road...
+Look.
+I am not bound to this place.
+The circle is broken, so I can go wheresoever I wish."
+I raise my hand and push your face up so you can meet my gaze.
+"But right now, I'm here.
 Because, well..."

 Because once, I was where you were.
 God *likes* playing this game.